Letter graphs and geometric grid classes of permutations: Proof of the Main Result

+It is worth noting that the entries $\pi(i_1)$ and $\pi(i_3)$ of Proposition~\ref{prop-splitting-entries} must lie in the same cell of $\pi^\gridded$ since they are encoded by the same letter of~$\Sigma^\gridded$, but that they need not lie in the same cell of~$\pi^\ggridded$.

-As the original gridding is denoted by the sharp symbol $\raisebox{1pt}{\scalebox{1.5}{\gridded}}$, we use the double sharp symbol $\raisebox{-0.4pt}{\scalebox{1.5}{\ggridded}}$ to denote the \emph{regridded permutation} $\pi^\ggridded$.
-Note that $\pi^\ggridded$ likely no longer has the one cell per letter property (we could increase the size of our alphabet again to regain it, but there is no need).
-Also note that if the reading order of a letter of $\Sigma^\gridded$ was chosen arbitrarily above, then that was because the letter encoded a single entry, and so in $\pi^\ggridded$, that entry is isolated into a cell by itself that shares neither a column nor a row with another nonempty cell.
-We now argue that the reading orders of this regridded permutation (which were defined in Section~\ref{subsec-relettering}) are compatible.
+We now consider the reading orders of letters in the regridded permutation $\pi^\ggridded$.
+Note that~$\pi^\ggridded$ likely no longer has the one cell per letter property \footnote{We could of course enlarge of our alphabet again to regain the one cell per letter property, but there is no need.}, but that property was only necessary to obtain reading orders for the letters of~$\Sigma^\gridded$.
+In the regridded permutation~$\pi^\ggridded$, we retain the reading orders of the letters of~$\Sigma^\gridded$ from the relettering of Section~\ref{subsec-relettering}.
+Further note that if the reading order of a letter of~$\Sigma^\gridded$ was chosen arbitrarily before, then that was because the letter encoded a single entry, and so in~$\pi^\ggridded$, that entry is isolated in a cell by itself that shares neither a column nor a row with another nonempty cell.
+We now argue that these reading orders are compatible with each other.

-\begin{proposition} Suppose that $\pi$ has only trivial monotone intervals and that $w^\gridded$, $\psi$, $\pi^\gridded$ and $\pi^\ggridded$ are as above.
-Then the letters of $\Sigma^\gridded$ encoding any pair of entries lying in the same column of $\pi^\ggridded$ share the same horizontal reading order.
-Thus by symmetry, the letters of $\Sigma^\gridded$ encoding any pair of entries lying in the same row of $\pi^\ggridded$ share the same vertical reading order. \end{proposition} \begin{proof} Suppose that for some indices $i_2<i_3$, the entries $\pi(i_2)$ and $\pi(i_3)$ lie in the same column of $\pi^\ggridded$.
+\begin{proposition} Suppose that~$\pi$ has only trivial monotone intervals and that $w^\gridded$, $\psi$, $\pi^\gridded$ and $\pi^\ggridded$ are as above.
+Then the letters of~$\Sigma^\gridded$ encoding any pair of entries lying in the same column of~$\pi^\ggridded$ share the same horizontal reading order.
+Thus, by symmetry, the letters of~$\Sigma^\gridded$ encoding any pair of entries lying in the same row of~$\pi^\ggridded$ also share the same vertical reading order. \end{proposition} \begin{proof} Suppose that for some indices~${i_2<i_3}$, the entries~$\pi(i_2)$ and~$\pi(i_3)$ lie in the same column of~$\pi^\ggridded$.
 We want to show that the letters encoding these two entries have the same horizontal reading order.
 If these entries are encoded by the same letter, then the result is trivial, so we assume that they are encoded by different letters.
-We consider first the case where $\pi(i_2)$ and $\pi(i_3)$ lie in different cells of the original gridding $\pi^\gridded$, returning to consider the case where they lie in the same cell at the end of the proof.